sunchess/cfror/README.md

   rake db:migrate
 ```

-And now you can put to a model include Cfror::Fields.
+And now you can put to model string "include Cfror::Fields".

 ```ruby
   class Site < ActiveRecord::Base